biodatlab/autoaudiogram/README.md

 Object detection-based audiogram classification

 ## Overview
-AutoAudiogram is an object detection-based audiogram classification system. the model use object detection to detect the audiological symbols form audiogram then use to classify the degree of audiogram
+AutoAudiogram is an object detection-based audiogram classification system. the model use object detection to detect the audiological symbols form audiogram then use to classify the degree of hearing loss severity

 ## Get Start
 1. Clone the repository: `git clone https://github.com/biodatlab/autoaudiogram.git`